“Fraudsters don’t need to hack your computer — they just need to trick you.”

 The Job Offer

-As a part of the onboarding process at your new job, your employer directs you to open an account with a specific bank (perhaps IncredibleBank or another financial institution) because your employer has a relationship with that bank and that’s where you’ll receive your direct deposit for your paycheck.
+🚩 You’re on the hunt for a great new job.
+You applied online and get a job offer.
+As part of onboarding, your employer directs you to open an account with a specific bank (perhaps IncredibleBank or another financial institution) because that’s where you’ll receive your direct deposit.

 The Online Friend

-They tell you they want to help you pay for your college expenses – what a great friend!
-They ask you to open your account with a specific bank so they can deposit money in your account.
-Even when you explain you already have an account somewhere else, they insist you open your account at this specific bank and give a number of reasons why it’s better this way.
+🚩 You meet someone online, and over the course of nearly a year, you have developed a great friendship.
+They offer to help you pay for college expenses.
+They ask you to open your account with a specific bank so they can deposit money.
+Even when you explain you already have an account somewhere else, they insist you open a new account and give reasons why it’s better this way.

 The Banker Call